The future of wealth management is rooted in a personalised, connected experience.

 The information contained herein is for general and educational information purposes only and is not intended to constitute legal, tax, accounting, securities, research, or investment advice regarding the strategies or any security in particular, nor an opinion regarding the appropriateness of any investment.
 This information should not be construed as a recommendation to purchase or sell a security, derivative, or futures contract.
 You should not act or rely on the information contained herein without obtaining specific legal, tax, accounting, and investment advice from an investment professional.

 The attached article contains forward-looking statements within the meaning or the rules and regulations of the Securities and Exchange Commission regarding SEI's strategic focus regarding geographic expansion and potential investments.
 You should not place undue reliance on these forward-looking statements, as they are based on the current beliefs, assumptions, and expectations of our management, which are subject to significant risk and may change.
-Some of the risks and important factors that could cause actual results to differ from those described in our forward-looking statements can be found in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the Securities and Exchange Commission.
+Some of the risks and important factors that could cause actual results to differ from those described in our forward-looking statements can be found in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended 31 December, 2022, filed with the Securities and Exchange Commission.
 We do not undertake to update any of our forward-looking statements.
-Information issued in the UK by SEI Investments (Europe) Ltd, 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR, which is authorized and regulated by the Financial Conduct Authority.
+Information issued in the UK by SEI Investments (Europe) Ltd, 1st Floor, Alphabeta, 14-18 Finsbury Square, London EC2A 1BR, which is authorised and regulated by the Financial Conduct Authority.
 Investments in SEI Funds are generally medium- to long-term investments.
-Information provided in the U.S. by SEI Investments Management Corporation, a federally registered investment adviser and wholly owned subsidiary of SEI Investments Company (SEI).
+Information provided in the US. by SEI Investments Management Corporation, a federally registered investment adviser and wholly owned subsidiary of SEI Investments Company (SEI).